 Millennials have over $200 billion in buying power.
 That’s a hefty amount to compete for.

 Content marketers must take heed if they are to “reach” this generation.
-Marketing to millennials (an even Gen Z coming forward) requires research, careful thought, and a much more subdued approach.
+Marketing to millennials (an even Gen Z coming forward) requires research, careful thought, and a much more subdued approach, they are interested in online data and on social events so promotional products like branded bottled water are very popular in the marketing scene.
 Here are 14 tips for doing just that.

 - At the age of marketing to millennials you must to dump any hard sell advertising you currently use.
 They see it as disingenuous, suspicious, and intrusive.